• Skip to primary navigation

 • 2 cup beef broth

-• 8 ounce small pasta (medium shells)
+• 8 ounce small pasta small or medium shells or elbows

 Instructions